giusalfieri/IPA_Project/README.md

 ./aircraft_detection_project extractTemplates KMeansBySize KMeansByIntensity resizeImagesInClusters generateEigenplanes extract_SVM_Training_Data Performance_evaluation
 ```

 Or you can run individual steps as needed.
-See the [Pipeline](#pipeline) section for detailed steps.
+See the [Pipeline](#pipeline) section for the *exact order* in which the steps should be executed.

 > [!NOTE]
 > It is **strongly suggested** to execute the steps **one by one**, as some of them are computationally intensive.
 For example, `extract_SVM_Training_Data` involves *template matching* for numerous images, each with many airplane templates.